bdeleonardis1/61ADatabaseDemo/README.md

 con.commit()
 ```

-The first line just calls the get_db() function that we added before to get a database connection.
+The first line calls the get_db() function that we added before to get a database connection.
 The next line returns what is called a cursor.
-A cursor actually enables us to run queries and obtain the records returned.
-If the question is correct we want to insert a 1, else we want to insert a 0.
+A cursor enables us to run queries and obtain the records returned.
+You can use the same database connection for the life of the program, but should get new cursors for every query you run.
+This is why get_db() returns the connection if it is already created, but we call .cursor() to get a new cursor every time we want to run a query.

-cur.execute() executes a line of SQL, but it doesn’t save it to your database.
-That is why you need to run con.commit() to actually save the update.
+If the question is correct we want to insert a 1, else we want to insert a 0. cur.execute() executes a line of SQL, but it doesn’t save it to your database.
+That is why you need to run con.commit() - to actually save the update.

 Confirm that this is working by visiting the random question page and answering a question.
 Then go back to your SQLite browser and click the Browse Data tab: